 Inclusive design principles

 We aim to provide access to content and functionality that enables consumption and contribution for everyone.
-In support of our mission and values we've included the Inclusive Design Principles from inclusivedesignprinciples.org here as a reference to help inform our work and process.
+In support of our mission and values we've included the Inclusive Design Principles from inclusivedesignprinciples.info here as a reference to help inform our work and process.

 These Inclusive Design Principles are about putting people first.
 It's about designing for the needs of people with permanent, temporary, situational, or changing disabilities — all of us really.